Jessica Pegula's Success and Achievements in Timeline

 A closer look at the biggest achievements of Jessica Pegula.
 Awards, milestones, and records that define success.

 Jessica Pegula is a highly accomplished American professional tennis player.
-She has achieved top rankings in both singles and doubles, reaching world No. 3 in singles in October 2022 and world No. 1 in doubles in September 2023.
-Pegula's notable achievements include reaching the finals of the 2024 US Open in singles, as well as the 2023 WTA Finals.
-In doubles, she was a finalist at the 2022 French Open with Coco Gauff, and the 2023 US Open in mixed doubles with Austin Krajicek, marking her as a significant presence in professional tennis.
+She reached a peak singles ranking of world No. 3 in October 2022.
+In doubles, she achieved the world No. 1 ranking in September 2023.
+Pegula's notable achievements include reaching the finals of the 2024 US Open (singles) and the 2023 WTA Finals (singles).
+Furthermore, she was a finalist in the 2022 French Open (doubles, with Coco Gauff) and the 2023 US Open (mixed doubles, with Austin Krajicek).

-In May 2021, at the Italian Open, Jessica Pegula achieved the biggest victory of her career by defeating world No. 2, Naomi Osaka, in the second round.
-She reached top 30 for the first time.
+In May 2021, at the Italian Open, Jessica Pegula achieved the biggest victory of her career over world No. 2, Naomi Osaka.
+This was her fifth top-ten win in 2021.
+Following this win, she entered the top 30 for the first time.

 January 31, 2022: Highest Rankings in Singles and Doubles